DanielMartensson/STM32-Libraries/MCP23017/ReadMe.md

   MCP23017_I2C mcp_spi;

   // Init
-  MCP23017begin(&mcp_spi, &hi2c1, 0x00); // Look at the functions comment.
-There is an address table there for you.
+  MCP23017begin(&mcp_spi, &hi2c1, 0x00); // There is an address table in the comments of this function.
   MCP23017pinMode(&mcp_spi, 0, MCP23017_OUTPUT);

   // Set to high